Visa Requirements for Tourist Visitors to Prague

 Visas ARE ALSO NOT required in the following circumstances:

 (b) Family members of EU citizens: if a family member of an EU citizen is not an EU citizen themself, but they hold a temporary or permanent residence permit in another EU country, they do not require a visa.
+Visas ARE required by visitors not covered by the above:

-(a) Visas must be applied for in advance of travel.
+If you require a visa, you must apply for a Schengen (short-term) visa which will allow for a stay of up to 90 days.
+But note the following: (a) Visas must be applied for in advance of travel.
 Visas are not available at border crossings or at Prague Airport.
-If you require a visa and arrive without one, you will be refused entry to the Czech Republic;
+If you require a visa and arrive without one, you will be refused entry to Czechia; (b) Travellers with a visa must register with the police within 3 working days of arrival.
+Apply for a Schengen visa: The Schengen visa application form and further information is available here: visit Czechia with a visa.
+More information on passports and visas:

-The information on this page has been compiled, and we endeavour to keep it up to date, based on our current understanding of passport and visa requirements.
+Information on this page has been compiled, and we endeavour to keep it up to date, based on our current understanding of passport and visa requirements.
 We can offer no further advice (because we simply do not know any more).

--Czech Embassies Worldwide -Czech Embassy in London -Foreign Embassies in Prague. |
+-Foreign Embassies in Prague. |